State Maritime Agency (Azerbaijan): International relations

 During 2011, the Administration built relationships with related state organizations of Greece, Russia, Kazakhstan and Poland as the result of agreements between the mentioned states and the Republic of Azerbaijan.

-With a Memorandum of Cooperation with the Ministry of Oceans and Fisheries of Korea which was approved by a presidential decree, SMA started to collaborate with this organization for the purpose of mutual goals.
+With a Memorandum of Cooperation with the Ministry of Oceans and Fisheries of Korea, which was approved by a presidential decree, SMA started to collaborate with this organization for the purpose of mutual goals.

-The similar agreement was signed with Turkey in order to improve maritime relations and ensure overcome safety problems in this field.
+The similar agreement was signed with Turkey to improve maritime relations and ensure overcoming safety problems in this field.

 On August 8, 2017, according to an agreement between the Government of the Republic of Azerbaijan and the Government of Turkmenistan for the purpose of developing maritime trade and strengthening economic ties with the two countries.

-Furthermore, The Republic of Azerbaijan is a member of the International Maritime Organization since May 15, 1995.
+Furthermore, the Republic of Azerbaijan has been a member of the International Maritime Organization since May 15, 1995.

 Activities

-The Administration is guided by the Constitution of the Republic of Azerbaijan, laws of the Republic of Azerbaijan, decrees and orders of the President of the Republic of Azerbaijan, and Statute on the State Maritime Administration.
+The Administration is guided by the Constitution of the Republic of Azerbaijan, laws of the Republic of Azerbaijan, decrees and orders of the President of the Republic of Azerbaijan, and the Statute on the State Maritime Administration.